DeltaLabTLV/Monosemanticity4Rec/README.md

 ## Usage
 1. **Data and Model Files**<br>
 	The files in the dataset and models folders are necessary for the proper execution of the code.
-Before running any code, please download the missing files from the [anonymous drive folder](https://drive.google.com/drive/folders/12FLL-gItcmZDbEodSjxxd9tfGeQzhXmD?usp=sharing) and place them in their corresponding folders:
+Before running any code, please download the missing files from the [drive folder](https://drive.google.com/drive/folders/12FLL-gItcmZDbEodSjxxd9tfGeQzhXmD?usp=sharing) and place them in their corresponding folders:
 	-Download the dataset subfolder from the drive and merge its contents into your local dataset folder.
 	-Download the models subfolder from the drive and merge its contents into your local models folder.
 	-Download the models subfolder from the drive and merge its contents into your local res_csv folder.